safpla/beautiful-jekyll/projects.md

 *Figure 4: (a) Comparing the MLP classification results for the data transfer experiments.
 DGS represents Dense Grid Search. (b) Comparing the final convergence (in term of <a href="https://www.codecogs.com/eqnedit.php?latex=\mathcal{IS}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\mathcal{IS}" title="\mathcal{IS}" /></a>) of randomly sampled DCGAN architectures trained with and without a trained meta-controller.
 Clearly, we see AutoLoss outperforms DCGAN in 16 out of 20 architectures. (c) The training progress comparison of a vanilla GAN and a AutoLoss-guided GAN on CIFAR-10.*

+**Future Work**

+We are currently applying AutoLoss to several practical applications.

+**AutoDrive:** We have several experts to provide supervision signal to train a driving agent.
+However, all experts are imperfect.
+Our goal is to train a meta-controller to tell the task model which expert to use at each training step.

+**Curriculum Learning:** We use AutoLoss to automaticly design the syllabus.

+**Multi-task Learning:** We use AutoLoss to automaticly design the schedule of training and knowledge transfering in multi-task learning process.
 ## Focus {#focus}

 [Paper]: /paper/autoLoss.pdf